vlang/vsl/vcl/README.md

 These are highly opinionated OpenCL bindings for V. It tries to make GPU computing easy, with some sugar abstraction, V's concurency and channels.

-## Loading OpenCL dynamically
+## Loading OpenCL dynamicly

 By default VCL uses OpenCL loading the library statically.
-If you want to use OpenCL dynamically, you can use the `-d dlopencl` flag.
+If you want to use OpenCL dynamicly, you can use the `-d dlopencl` flag.

 By default it will look for the OpenCL library in the system path and all the known locations for OpenCL libraries (like `/usr/lib` and `/usr/local/lib`) and load the first